This article was updated on October 26, 2018 to reflect the recent enhancements and bug fixes made to this feature.

 - Several properties that include primarily colors, layers, and line widths

-However, the data in AutoCAD DWG format supports the following:
+In contrast, the data in AutoCAD DWG format supports a far richer data set including the following:

 - Real numbers that are represented with double-precision floating-point accuracy, which is several orders of magnitude more precise than single precision